 You will have to play around with the LO frequency, the display zoom, and the position of the displayed frequency range to get a flat noise floor.
 You want your target range to be about half of, the total SDR bandwidth, so if you want to show a 5 MHz wide section of spectrum, you will want to select 10 MHz. or so as the bandwidth for the SDR to display.
 You will then need to zoom in and center your target frequency range, using the zoom, and position controls.
 I move the LO frequency out of the visible passband in order to keep the display as simple as possible.
 Once this is done, you have things set up for your first spectrogram.
 Next you want to decide what timeframe you want to show, if you are looking for the on/off times of an RFI source you will need to select a timeframe that covers the start, middle, and ending times plus some time for your time window.

 Under “Visualization/RF Setup” you will find an option for turning on the slow mode of HDSDR.
 Select this option, and HDSDR will ask you for a timeframe, I have never figured out exactly how this option decides how long it takes to fill the screen.
 The documentation says it is the number of minutes, but for me, it never is, for friends it is, so I am a bit lost in how this works.
 I determined the correct value by experimentation.
 I would start with 1440 as that is the number of minutes in a day, as that is what the instructions say.
 If it does not work as expected, don’t worry, just experiment and find out what does.
 You now have the frequency width, and time span numbers.
 Write down your settings, you will need them later to repeat things.
+Looking at the image on the left, the if you click on “Set Slow Speed for Waterfall”, you will be presented with a settings box, that wants a number, start with 1440.
+That should give you a 24 hour scan across the entire image from top to bottom.
+Try smaller numbers as a test to make sure you are seeing what you want before cutting it loose for 24 hours.
+You can click the image on the left to see it fullscreen.

 Next comes setup of the Brightness, and Contrast.
 Look at the image to the left, and you will see a color band, all setting discussed in this paragraph are within that color band.
 If you left mouse click the image it will open an additional tab on your browser with a larger version of the image.